sqonk/phext-datakit/docs/api/CSV.md

 - **array|ArrayAccess** $record An associative array or object containing the row of data.

-@throws RuntimeException If no field map has been set. @throws InvalidArgumentException If the provided record is not of the correct type.
+**Throws:**  RuntimeException If no field map has been set.
+**Throws:**  InvalidArgumentException If the provided record is not of the correct type.

 **Returns:**  The CSV object.